ByronCalvete/full-stack-open/part5/README.md

 - Login in frontend
 - props.children and protypes
 - Testing React apps
+- End to end testing: Playwright
-- End to end testing
+- End to end testing: Cypress